daccampo

 Name: David Accampo

-Bio: I'm an award-winning filmmaker, a writer, a podcast producer and a marketing executive.
+Bio: I'm an award-winning filmmaker, a writer, a podcast producer and a graphic designer.
 In 2005, I formed Habit Forming Films, LLC, an independent film and media company, with my writing partner.
-And now, my comic book mini-series, SPARROW & CROWE, is on track to be published in 2012.
+My first comic book mini-series, SPARROW & CROWE, launches in July 2012.

 Twitter: